howerj/web.anapnea/txt/glass.md

-I do not find video recordings to be a huge violation of privacy but more what people do with your data; your search queries, social connection graphs, messages, here is where I think the major violations are as these are very easy to bring together and process with large incentives to bring this kind of data together.
-Information like this can be used to [predict behavior][] and means we would have to become [stainless steel rats][] in order to survive.
+I do not find video recordings to be a huge violation of privacy but more what people do with your data; your search queries, social connection graphs, messages.
+Here is where I think the major violations of peoples right to control their own information occurs.
+This knowledge can be used to [predict behavior][], to divide us, to blackmail us.
+It means we would have to become [stainless steel rats][] in order to survive in a world that over criminalizes everything.

 ### We must retain control of our computers.

-I think the only thing that is clear is that we *must* retain control over our information that we produce.
+I think the only thing that is clear is that we *must* retain control over the information that we produce.
 Over our computers, over our media that we create.
 We must not surrender our data to an external body, this is how a differential in power is created, even if for the sake of convenience.
+But I do not see how this is to be achieved.

 ### Creating a God.

-I only see a problem if this data that everyone will generate is processed and stored on some anonymous server in the cloud.
-When power is centralized it become easier to corrupt and more disastrous when it does.
-I believe we should only be wary if this starts to happen, as it has already happened with "metadata", Emails and social media.

-We must make sure that a man made God is not created as in the vein of the video game Deus Ex where a [conversation][] with an artificial intelligence proves somewhat illuminating and disturbing, an AI which plans to rule and can do so because of the world wide centralization of communications.
+We must make sure that a man made God is not created such as one hinted in the video game Deus Ex.
+A [conversation][] with an artificial intelligence proves somewhat illuminating and disturbing, an AI which plans to rule and can do so because of the world wide centralization of communications.
 Is the Google search engine already a God, albeit a minor one?
 We ask it all the important questions in life instead of deity, it knows everything about us, it is almost all seeing, it knowns all that is knowable.

     "The basic human need to be watched was once satisfied by God.
 Now, the same functionality can be replicated with data-mining algorithms." -- Morpheus

 Centralization of information provides many benefits but also is a powerful lever against the peoples, this is a problem, not a (decentralized) mass surveillance system where no one person controls anything.

 It may seem odd to bring up all of this in an article that purports to be about Google Glass but when it comes to privacy all of this is related.
 When it comes to security you have to take into account all kinds of silly little things, as do you when it comes to society at large.
 Computers and mobile phones while seemingly just a piece of technology do shape our culture and humanity at large.

 In the future you will have to fight harder for privacy and anonymity and what those two words mean will be redefined.

 [Google Glass]: https://en.wikipedia.org/wiki/Google_Glass
 [This]: http://mashable.com/2013/05/13/google-glass-facial-recognition/